-It ranks among the most infamous bank robberies in modern history and served as the inspiration for the classic film Dog Day Afternoon.
+It ranks among the most infamous bank robberies in modern history and inspired the classic film Dog Day Afternoon.
 But in the case of the 1972 New York bank heist committed by John Wojtowicz and his associates, the true story is even stranger and more fascinating than fiction.

 John Wojtowicz, born in New York City in 1945, was leading a basically “normal” life in the late 1960s.
 After graduating high school and serving in Vietnam, he returned home and began working for Chase Manhattan Bank, where he struck up a relationship with a coworker named Carmen Bifulco.
 The pair married in 1967, but Wojtowicz had been keeping a secret from his new bride.